wgmo/graphtik/docs/source/pipelines.rst

 Sometimes we begin with existing computation graph(s) to which we want to extend with other operations and/or pipelines.

-There are 2 ways to combine operations together, :term:`merging
+There are 2 ways to :term:`combine pipelines` together, :term:`merging
 <operation merging>` (the default) and :term:`nesting <operation nesting>`.

 .. _operation-merging: